 - A resume, with any information about undergraduate, graduate, or law school grades or academic honors (Dean’s Scholar Prize, Sears Prize, cum laude, etc.) redacted.
 The resume should instead highlight relevant work, internship, clinical, and volunteer experience.
 Law journal participation, including participation in the Harvard Law Review, may be included on your resume.
 Journal participation will only be taken into account insofar as it bears on the selection criteria outlined below.
 Editors of the Harvard Law Review will not receive preference for this fellowship.

 - The applicant must be willing to help evaluate applications for the HLR fellowship for up to ten (10) years after completing their fellowship experience.

-Criteria Used by Both Committees to Evaluate All Applicants
+Criteria Used to Evaluate All Applicants

 - The strongest applicants will demonstrate prior public interest experience, how they intend to serve the public interest via their fellowship, and how they intend to build on the fellowship to develop a career in the public interest.

 - The sponsoring organizations’ demonstrated effectiveness in addressing the needs of marginalized communities;

 - The applicant’s demonstrated ability to serve marginalized communities through their proposed work (This may include experience working within marginalized communities, experience providing direct representation, and/or legal research & writing ability, depending on the relevance of each to the proposed fellowship);